 Rosner studied at the University of Toronto and the Ontario College of Education between 1959 and 1964.
-In 1972, she returned to school to study visual art at The University of Western Ontario, in London.
+In 1972, she returned to school to study visual art at Western University, in London.
 Serendipitously, this was the same year that Paterson Ewen joined the faculty at Western.
 Already showing an interest in exploring issues of ornamentation, Rosner found Ewen to be supportive of the type of work she was making despite the fact that it did not follow art trends of the moment.
 After leaving Western in 1977, Rosner was faced with the challenge of balancing her studio practice with motherhood and domestic responsibilities.

 In 1978, Rosner spent a year in Boulder, Colorado, where she encountered the collective, Front Range Women in the Arts, who helped her to strengthen her own personal and professional identities.
 During this same period, Rosner also had the good fortune to meet George Woodman, a professor at the University of Colorado at Boulder, who validated her interests by helping her to situate her work within the historical origins of pattern and decoration.
 Over the course of the 1980s, Rosner’s work shifted away from such decorative textual sources as the Book of Kells and Islamic illuminations to embrace other explorations of colour, texture, and structure through gestural, abstract painting.